dstodev/experiments-cmake/experiments/target_properties/README.md

 If installing target B installs the headers specified by A, then `PUBLIC_HEADER` is transitive.
 Target C is a control to compare install behavior.

+---
+### (Exp.2) Is it possible to enable CMAKE_VERBOSE_MAKEFILE for only a specific project?

+Approach
+1. Create two targets
+2. Enable CMAKE_VERBOSE_MAKEFILE for only one target
+3. Confirm that build output matches this behavior